Lindsay Lohan Flashes Soaking-Wet Swimsuit Body On ‘The Masked Singer’

 “Queen of cinema,” another added.

-Lindsay’s video today quickly racked up the views: over 13,600 were clocked within one hour of going live.
+Lindsay’s video today quickly racked up the views with over 13,600 clocked within one hour of going live.

-Celebrities donning the judging role hat seems to be a never-ending affair, these days.
+Celebrities donning the judging role hat seems to be a never-ending affair these days.
 Over in the music world, celebrities such as Jennifer Lopez, Gwen Stefani, Demi Lovato, and Kelly Clarkson have landed themselves prestigious judging roles on series including American Idol and The Voice.
 Over in the fashion world, Heidi Klum went from supermodel to Project Runway face.
 It looks like the acting world is no different.
 Gabrielle Union’s acting credits are still alive and well with L.A.’s Finest, but the 46-year-old is perhaps best known for her judging role on America’s Got Talent.

 The Masked Singer wouldn’t be Lohan’s first reality gig.
 The singer had her own Lindsay reality series back in 2014, although her most recent headlines have centered around the failure of Lindsay Lohan’s Beach Club.
-Clearly, though, with this redhead back on-set, it looks like her career is far from over.
+Clearly, though, with this redhead back on set, it looks like her career is far from over.